Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Split and merge algorithm Appendix B: Split and merge algorithm

 Thus, the Gaussian $j_3$ is split into equally contributing Gaussians with each new Gaussian having a covariance matrix that has the same volume as $\VV_{j_3}$.
-The means $\mm_{j_2'}$ and $\mm_{j_3'}$ can be initialized by adding a random perturbation vector $\epsilon_{j_m}$ to $\mm_{j_3}$, \eg,
+The means $\mm_{j_2'}$ and $\mm_{j_3'}$ can be initialized by adding a random perturbation vector $\varepsilon_{j_m}$ to $\mm_{j_3}$, for example,

-where $\norm\epsilon_{j_m}\norm^2 \ll \det(\VV_{j_3})^{1/d}$ and $m=1,2$.
+where $\norm\varepsilon_{j_m}\norm^2 \ll\det(\VV_{j_3})^{1/d}$ and $m=1,2$.

-After this split and merge initialization the parameters of the three affected Gaussians need to be re-optimized in a model in which the parameters of the unaffected Gaussians are held fixed.
-This can be done by using the M step in \eqnnumber\ (\ref{updateBayes}) for the parameters of the three affected Gaussians, while keeping the parameters of the other Gaussians fixed, including the amplitudes, \ie, we need to use the update \eqnnumber\ (\ref{eq:fixedampsupdate}) for the amplitudes.
+After this split and merge initialization, the parameters of the three affected Gaussians need to be re-optimized in a model in which the parameters of the unaffected Gaussians are held fixed.
+This can be done by using the M-step in \eqnnumber~(\ref{eq:updateEMincomplete}) for the parameters of the three affected Gaussians, while keeping the parameters of the other Gaussians fixed, including the amplitudes.
 This ensures that the sum of the amplitudes of the three affected Gaussians remains fixed.
-This procedure is called the {\it partial EM procedure}.
+This procedure is called the \textit{partial EM procedure}.
 After convergence this is then followed by the full EM algorithm on the resulting model parameters.
-Finally the resulting parameters are accepted if the total log likelihood of this model is greater than the log likelihood before the split and merge step.
-If the likelihood doesn't increase the same split and merge procedure is performed on the next triplet of split and merge candidates.
+Finally, the resulting parameters are accepted if the total log likelihood of this model is greater than the log likelihood before the split and merge step.
+If the likelihood does not increase, the same split and merge procedure is performed on the next triplet of split and merge candidates.

 The question that remains to be answered is how to choose the 2 Gaussians that should be merged and the Gaussian that should be split.
-In general there are $K(K-1)(K-2)/2$ possible triplets like this which quickly reaches a large number when the number of Gaussians $K$ gets larger.
-In order to rank these triplets one can define a \emph{merge criterion} and a \emph{split criterion}.
+In general, there are $K(K-1)(K-2)/2$ possible triplets like this which quickly reach a large number when the number of Gaussians $K$ gets larger.
+In order to rank these triplets, one can define a \textit{merge criterion} and a \textit{split criterion}.

 The merge criterion is constructed based on the observation that if many data points have equal posterior probabilities for two Gaussians, these Gaussians are good candidates to be merged.
-Therefore one can define the merge criterion:
+Therefore, one can define the merge criterion:

 where $\PP_j(\theta)=(q_{i1},\ldots,q_{iN})\T$ is the $N$-dimensional vector of posterior probabilities for the $j$th Gaussian.
-Pairs of Gaussians with larger $J_{\mbox{merge}}$ are good candidates for a merger.
+Pairs of Gaussians with larger $J_{\mathrm{merge}}$ are good candidates for a merger.